moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 The destination S3 bucket must have the correct permisssions to allow the final `transfer` Lambda function to copy files to it.

-For a given S3 bucket `<supplier-bucket-name>` include the following statement:
+For a given S3 bucket `<destination-bucket-name>` include the following statement:

 ```json
 {